 3. Next, just pour the sauce over your scallions and cucumber slices.

 4. Finally sprinkle about two teaspoons gochugaru (Korean red chili pepper flakes) and a teaspoon of sesame seeds over the top and mix well.
-You can pick up gochugaru on Amazon.

-Store the leftovers in an airtight food storage container and refrigerate for up to 5 days.
+Fridge: Store the leftovers in an airtight food storage container and refrigerate for up to 5 days.
 The consistency of the cucumber will be softer but the salad will still taste good.

 Frequently Asked Questions